run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 ```

-### (Optional) Private Docker Registry

-To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret)

-Create the secret named `runai-reg-creds` based on your existing credentials.
-For more information, see [Allowing pods to reference images from other secured registries](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets){target=_blank}.

-* Airgapped installation only - Run:ai assumes the existence of a Docker registry for images.
-Most likely installed within the organization.
-The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).

 ## Validate Prerequisites

 Once you believe that the Run:ai prerequisites are met, we highly recommend installing and running the Run:ai [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
 The tool: